KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 This is the double hop problem.
 The credential used to authenticate with `server01` cannot be used by `server01` to authenticate to `fileserver`.
 Or any other network resources for that matter.
 That second hop is anything that requires authentication that is not on the first remote system.

 We can either pre-copy the file or re-authenticate on the remote end.

-First we create common variables to reuse in the rest of the examples.
+I will use these place holder variables in the rest of the examples.

     $file = '\\fileserver\share\installer.exe'
     $computerName = 'server01'